 Include a heading under your library/teaching experience entry about your readiness, ability, and desire to move the library into the future.
 Administrators are no longer looking for policy enforcers in the Library Media role.
 They want to see that your priorities are their priorities.
 How will you positively impact student learning at their school?
 Think about your elevator speech.
 Why do we need school librarians today when we have 1:1 Chromebooks, access to the Internet, and tech-savvy teachers?
 Include this statement in your cover letter.
 In fact, start your cover letter with your pitch:

-Successful schools need a future ready school library in order to build successful students.
+Successful schools need a future ready school library in order to instruct successful students on critical information literacy skills.

 Ask for Advice